Visualization meditation is a way of focusing the mind on our goals so we can be successful in life.

 Could it be that those self help books are not only not helping, but actually hindering Stinton?

-The type of visualization that Stinton has been using is a classic technique used in self help.
-It’s called visualisation.
+The visualization technique Stinton has been using is a classic technique used in self help.

 The researchers were keen to test the theory of visualization.
 They believed that if these self help books were actually damaging people (and people who number well into the millions) then those good people deserved to know, and the self help authors deserve to be called-out on their grievous mistake.